projecteternitybestproject/Eternity-4-Dummies/index.md

 ### Accounts

-Woohoo, you finally built your stealer, now something isn't working or you just don't know what to do!
+Woohoo, you finally built your stealer, now something isn't working or you just don't know to use this tab!

 <span style="color:blue">Part 1</span> How do you use it?